thomaslanciaux/Slider/README.md

-A light and responsive slider module for ender, requires jeesh and morpheus
+A light and responsive slider module for ender, requires jeesh and emile.